canonical-ols/snapstore-snap-docs/docs/how-to/devices.md

  [registered Enterprise Store](register.md).

-To configure `snapd` on a device to talk to the proxy, you need to `snap ack` the signed assertion that allows `snapd` to trust the proxy.
+To configure `snapd` on a device to talk to the proxy, you need to `snap ack` the signed assertion that allows `snapd` to trust the proxy:

     DOMAIN=$(sudo enterprise-store config proxy.domain)
     curl -sL http://$DOMAIN/v2/auth/store/assertions | sudo snap ack /dev/stdin